Preparation and planning

 - following admission or discharge from hospital

-Good ACP conversations are supported by confident staff who are appropriately skilled.
+Good future care planning conversations are supported by confident staff who are appropriately skilled.
 This section explains how you can prepare yourself in advance of the conversation.

 - Consider what time and resource will be required to undertake these conversations.
 Discuss this within your service, team, practice or health and social care partnership to explore how this is best provided.